natqe/hooks-for-react/README.md

 ```
 **usage**

-The `outsideValue` will create the initial state, and also update the state when he will be changed.
+The `outsideValue` will create the initial state, and will also update the state when it changes.
 ```js
 const [state, setState, stateRef] = useBindState(outsideValue)
 ```